EnzymeFunctionInitiative/EST/docs/getting_started.rst

-Most installations of the tools do not require a manual installation since all of the required dependencies are included inside of a Docker container that can be run via Nextflow.
+Most installations of the tools do not require a manual installation since all of the required dependencies are included inside of a Docker container which can be run via Nextflow.
 However, in some cases it is desirable to integrate the tools with an existing environment such as a HPC cluster.
 In this case the manual installation directions below should be followed: